inveniosoftware/docs-invenio-rdm/docs/install/index.md

 ```

 !!! note "Hardware requirements"
     We usually deploy the RDM in machines that have around 8GB of RAM and at least 4 cores.
-InvenioRDM can certainly run (for demo purposes) with less, just take into account that you are going to be runing between 4 and 8 containers (among them ES, which is quite demanging).
+InvenioRDM can certainly run (for demo purposes) with less, just take into account that you are going to be running between 4 and 8 containers (among them an Elasticsearch container, which is quite demanding).

 Once you have installed these requirements, you can install the CLI.